-All applicants (except Nursing ACE) must submit a 250- to 650-word essay online.
+All applicants (except nursing ACE) must submit a 250- to 650-word essay via the Common Application.
 We do not accept essays submitted on paper.
-You may write about why you are interested in your choice of major or you may write on any subject you choose.

 International applicants should refer to International Instructions for additional requirements.

-Nursing ACE, Nursing BSN Co-op, and Radiologic Technology applicants who have coursework from an institution outside of the United States — except Study Abroad — must also review the International Instructions for additional transcript requirements.
+Nursing ACE, nursing BSN, and radiologic technology applicants who have coursework from an institution outside of the United States — except Study Abroad — must also review the International Instructions for additional transcript requirements.